PlymouthPsychology/rmip/docs/openses_task1.md

 ## Installing OpenSesame

-OpenSesame (verfsion 4.0.24) can be downloaded via the following links:
+OpenSesame (version 4.0.24) can be downloaded via the following links:

 - If you have a Windows machine, click [here](https://github.com/open-cogsci/OpenSesame/releases/download/release%2F4.0.24/opensesame_4.0.24-py311-win64-1.exe)
 - If you have an Apple Mac, click [here](https://github.com/open-cogsci/OpenSesame/releases/download/release%2F4.0.24/opensesame_4.0.24-py311-macos-x64-1.dmg)